-In each data collection wave (W1-W4), teachers filled out a questionnaire containing items on children's characteristics-such as their migration background or language problems-and teacher characteristics.
+In each data collection wave (W1-W4), teachers filled out a questionnaire containing items on children's and teachers' characteristics and behaviors, and (for treated teachers) expectations about the intervention.
 We achieved a 100% return rate for the teacher questionnaire in all four evaluation waves.
 A key part of the teacher questionnaire is a series of questions capturing teachers' assessment of each child's self-regulatory abilities (for details, see Online Appendix Section 1.4).
-We use the standardized sum of the standardized answer values on the individual questions as an additional outcome ('overall self-regulation') in the analysis below.